FAQs

 Where can I find additional resources for ADHD and social development for my camper?

-Camp Sequoia’s Leadership Team regularly attends and presents at the National and Global ADHD and Gifted Conferences to support the ADHD community and our camp families.
-We invite you to check out our Blog for helpful resources to support our campers’ social growth throughout the year.
-Additionally, please check out our Resources page, where we have a number of helpful and credible sources for our families, and our News and Updates page, where we post relevant current events, news, and research relating to our camper population.
+Camp Sequoia’s Leadership Team regularly attends and presents at the National and Global ADHD and Gifted Conferences.
+We strongly believe in supporting the ADHD community and our camp families.
+As such, we invite you to check out our blog for helpful resources throughout the year.
+Additionally, please check out our News & Resource page.
+We post relevant current events, news, and research relating to our camper population weekly.

 How do we apply?

-Boys ages 7-17 and Girls 9-17 are eligible to apply to Camp Sequoia.
-Click here for more information regarding our eligibility requirements, or start an enrollment application:
+Boys ages 8-17 and Girls 9-16 are eligible to apply to Camp Sequoia.
+Click here for more information regarding our eligibility requirements.
+Ready to get started?
+Here are our enrollment applications: